jonnytest1/win-restore/readme.md

 program that scans the source (drive/folder/image file) for stuff to move over

-- Programs
+- [x] Programs
-- %userprofile%
+- [ ] %userprofile%
-- registry entires both related to programs like putty sessions and windows configuration like file explorer right click
+- [ ] registry entires both related to programs like putty sessions and windows configuration like file explorer right click
   - environment variables
-- desktop icons
+- [ ] desktop icons
+  - [ ] desktop icon registry bag
-- taskbar icons
+- [ ] taskbar icons
-- taskbar icon configuration (like which tray icons shouldnt be folded)
+- [ ] taskbar icon configuration (like which tray icons shouldnt be folded)